foundriesio/docs/source/rtos/branching.rst

     made during review, follow the same autosquash rules as [LTD toup].

-.. _branching-rationale:
+.. _rtos-branching-rationale:

 Appendix: Branch Management Rationale
 -------------------------------------

 This section provides a rationale for why these rules exist.

-There are two "types" of repository in a Genesis installation:
+There are two "types" of repository in a RTOS MicroPlatform installation:

 - Projects which have an external upstream, namely Zephyr and mcuboot.
-- Projects which are developed for Genesis, and which have no external upstream, like the one containing the documentation you're reading now.
+- Projects which are developed for RTOS MicroPlatform, and which have no external upstream, like the one containing the documentation you're reading now.

-Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in a Genesis installation, Linaro Technologies Division maintains its own trees.
+Rather than cloning the upstream versions of the Zephyr and mcuboot repositories in a RTOS MicroPlatform installation, Linaro Technologies Division maintains its own trees.
 This is for two reasons.

-1. It allows us to keep track of known-good revisions that work well with Genesis.
+1. It allows us to keep track of known-good revisions that work well with RTOS MicroPlatform.

 2. It gives us a place to carry out our own internal development on these repositories.